OpusCapita/oc-common-ui/README.md

 ### Creating a new component

 #### Creating a new repository
 * Create a new public repository under OpusCapita organization in github.
 If you don't have rights to do it, contact `@havanki` or `@ilkkalehtinen`.
-Choose a descriptive name for the repository that says clearly what kind of component it contains.
+Choose a descriptive repository name that states clearly what kind of component it contains.
+For example, `react-grid` is a React component that creates a grid.
 * Open Settings -> Options -> GitHub Pages and select 'master branch /docs folder' as a Source.

 #### Developing a new component
 * Create a development branch in git.
 * Create basic structure for a react component containing at least `README.md`, `CHANGELOG.md` and `package.json` files, `examples`, `test` and `src` folders.
 We are currently working on creating a template with a basic structure for a new react component.
 * Develop the component.
-  Run `npm install` to get the project's dependencies Run `npm run build` to produce minified version of the library Run `npm run dev` to produce development version of the library.
+  Run `npm install` to get the project's dependencies.
+  Run `npm run build` to produce minified version of the library.
+  Run `npm run dev` to produce development version of the library.
-  Run `npm run test` to run tests
+  Run `npm run test` to run tests.
-  Run `npm run docs` to run generate examples
+  Run `npm run docs` to generate examples.
-  Run `npm run hot` to run source files
+  Run `npm run hot` to run source files.
 * Update `CHANGELOG.md` file with your changes under `next` line.
-* Remember to include documentation for your component in `README.md` file, unit tests for all modules and an example showing all possible functions of your component before you make the first pull request with your component.
+* Include documentation for your component in `README.md` file, unit tests for all modules and an example showing all possible functions of your component before you make the first pull request with your component.
+Pull requests with absent documentation, unit tests and examples will not be approved.
 * Commit and push changes.
 Don't include `lib` folder in the commits.

 #### Merging the development branch with the master